Thimira/encog-node/README.md

 ENCOG.example();
 ```

+This will run the same XOR example mentioned above.

+## Node.js version compatibility

+Should work on all Node.js versions.
+Tested up to Node.js `v5.11.0`

 ## Credits

-Credits should go to Jeff Heaton for the original Encog Machine Learning Framework - http://www.heatonresearch.com/about/
+Credits should go to [Jeff Heaton](https://github.com/jeffheaton) for the original Encog Machine Learning Framework - http://www.heatonresearch.com/about/

 The capabilities of the framework are explained here by the author : http://www.codeproject.com/Articles/477689/JavaScript-Machine-Learning-and-Neural-Networks-wi